 Section 1 – This should be where you clearly state what position you have applied for– if you choose not to list it as shown above.
 You may find it useful to say where and when you saw it advertised, or if a speculative application what type of role you are seeking.
 You can inform the employer at this point of the degree/course title you are studying/have studied, how relevant to the role applied for and possibly your classification if graduated.
 Maybe also let them know that your CV is attached for their information.

 Section 2 – This is really your opportunity to sell yourself to the role by showing what it is that you have to offer that makes you an ideally suited candidate and one that they must progress to the next stage of selection.
 To do this, you should address the key requirements of the role by highlighting what relevant skills, qualities, qualifications and work experience you have to offer the organisation.
 Employers prefer applicants to give specific evidence showing how they have a particular skill.
 For example, if the advert specified someone with good influencing skills: “Last summer, I worked for a market research company where on one Saturday, I successfully persuaded over 40 shoppers to stop and answer questions relating to their buying habits, despite their initial reluctance”.
 Do not directly repeat what is on your CV but pull out the points the employer will be most interested in.

 Section 3 – This is your chance to say what particularly attracts you to the organisation to which you are applying.
 It is essential you show that you have carried out research and thought about why you are applying.
 It is a chance to show that you know what they do and possibly what particular projects or work the organisation is doing that attracts you to them.
 Re-read the job advert, check out the website, company literature and any relevant articles and journals.
-Try to avoid saying salary, number of holidays and such like as this is what YOU will gain and not what the organisation thinks is good about their goods, services, research etc.
+Don't mention salary, holidays, etc. - concentrate on the strengths and successes of the organisation such as their goods, services, research etc.

 Space for your signature (unless sending electronically; or scan your signature if you wish)